No, only service animals that are covered under the American with Disabilities Act can visit Angel Island.

 Yes, we also sell one-way tickets just make sure you tell the crew so they can give you the correct price.

 Yes, in Ayala Cove there are both picnic benches and grills.
 They are first come, first serve.
 You will need charcoal for the grills.

 There are restrooms in Tiburon at the ferry terminal as well as right in Ayala Cove when you disembark from the ferry.

-Most of the parking facilities in town are cash only.
+Most of the parking facilities in town accept cash or card.